Professor / Graduate Faculty

 Fields of interest:

 Latina/o Literature and Culture; Contemporary American Literature; Ethnic Studies; Cultural Studies; Gender Studies; Feminist Discourses; Immigration in American Literature; Gothic Studies.

-Tanya González specializes in U.S. Latina/o Studies and Ethnic American Literature.
+Tanya González specializes in U.S. Latinx Studies and American Literature.
 She is co-author with Eliza Rodriguez y Gibson of Humor and Latina/o Camp in Ugly Betty: Funny Looking (Lexington, 2015).
-In addition to her research on Latinas/os in the media she studies the use of the gothic and other speculative genres in Latina/o literature and cultural production.
+In addition to her research on Latinx media representation she studies the use of the gothic and other speculative genres in Latin literature and cultural production.
 She is a member of the Cultural Studies track and affiliated faculty in Women’s Studies and American Ethnic Studies.

 As a first-generation college student, she is committed to mentoring students academically and professionally.
 Among other activities, she supports Developing Scholars Program, McNair, and SUROP students.
 González also served as the 2019-2020 Faculty Senate President and continues to work on faculty success and University initiatives related to diversity, equity, and inclusion.